 When discussing the affordability of medicines and diagnostics, another important factor is the human rights based approach.
-The World Health Organisation states6 that health is a universal human right, while the European Union provides (in theory) equal access to healthcare services to all EU citizens in all Member States7.
+The World Health Organisation states8 (the link isn't opening) that health is a universal human right, while the European Union provides (in theory) equal access to healthcare services to all EU citizens in all Member States9.
 Patient advocates can and should validly rely on this perspective when saying that access to affordable medication or treatment is part of this universal human right.
 You will see later how various freedoms of the European Union interplay with intellectual property regulations to create an intricate landscape that is particularly difficult to navigate.
+This manual and the training provided on this basis will look at how far the concept of affordability can be sustained, or whether it should be replaced by the concept of 'accessibility'.